barn2plugins/posts-data-table/readme.txt

 == Screenshots ==

 1. Create sortable and filterable tables!
 You can choose the columns, and visitors can quickly access posts.
-2. An example of a search on a Post Table.
+2. An example of a search on a post table.
 Visitors can add their chosen search term, and reset when done.
 3. Prevent table rows from wrapping onto multiple lines, instead letting the user expand a row for extra information (as shown here).
-4. Your visitors can sort columns to find what they’re looking for.
-This example shows a Post Table sorted by author.
+4. Your visitors can sort columns to find what they're looking for.
+This example shows a Post Table sorted by Content.
-5. Filter or search without reloading the page, thanks to AJAX support in every table.
+5. Upgrade to Posts Table Pro for premium features including images, custom field support, multimedia embeds, and more.

 == Changelog ==